-The shortage is especially acute for long-haul truckers, but as previously reported, shortages of petroleum tanker
+The shortage is especially acute for long-haul truckers, but as previously reported, shortages of petroleum tanker drivers have led to fuel outages in some areas in the recent past.

 Truckers are "retiring annually by the 10s of thousands and frequently churning in and out of different industry sectors," ATRI said.
 "Many other trucking industry positions are experiencing a dearth of applications (such as diesel mechanics), as well."